 Situated centrally near the Old Bridge, the Pontypridd Museum offers the visitor a comprehensive glimpse into the historical and cultural past of the area.
 The Museum is housed in the former Tabernacl Chapel built in 1861 and magnificently refurbished in 1910.
 Since ceasing as a place of worship in 1983 and being taken over by the Town Council, the building has been restored.
 The ceiling, pulpit and organ are wonderful examples of the best chapel interiors.
 The Museum is open Mondays to Saturdays 10am - 5pm and further information is available from the Curator, Pontypridd Museum, 133 Berw Road, Pontypridd.
 Tel.
 Pontypridd (44) (0)1443 402077.

 Within 3-4 miles of the town there used to be half a dozen or so coal mines, all of which have since closed.
 Coal used to pass through Ponty en-route to Cardiff; initially by road, then by canal, then by rail.
 Sadly, you're more likely to see coal being transported up the valleys instead of down.
 The Glamorganshire canal has long since vanished, with only a few lock gates visible along a section of the Taff Trail.

-Pontypridd has produced many fine singers, although none are really from the town itself - Tom Jones is from Treforest while Sir Geraint Evans and Stuart Burrows are both from Cilfynydd.
+Pontypridd has produced many fine singers, although none are really from the town itself - Tom 'The Voice' Jones is from Treforest while Sir Geraint Evans and Stuart Burrows are both from Cilfynydd.

 Pontypridd RFC have always been one of Wales' top teams.
 Of special interest to rugby fans, Ponty is home to the internationally known Grogg Shop, owned by John Hughes.
 The man who has made a fortune out of selling lumps of clay!